lam206/dke_home_project/README.md

 Present your solution (approach, results) to the class during the DKE2021 lecture on **29.06.2021** (detailed arrangements about presentations will be announced later in the lecture).

 ## Folder Structure:
+* **input_data**:  contains the training data: one CSV file listing all PLDs with left vs. right bias classification, respectively.
+The test data will be added to this folder.
+* **output_folder**: folder that must be populated with the results of the home project.
+Please export all PLDs your algorithm classifies as left-biased to a file called 'left.csv' and all PLDs it classifies as right-biased to 'right.csv'.
+Don't forget to add the confidence scores.
+* **src**: add your code here.